artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

  <img src="/images/js2017/jest.svg" style="width:300px;">
 </center>

 One of the things that I find particularly pleasant about the JavaScript ecosystem are their testing tools.
-With our React Native, we came into the eco-system with fresh eyes, and it was pretty obvious that Jest was an exceptional testing framework.
+With our React Native, we came into the ecosystem with fresh eyes, and it was pretty obvious that Jest was an exceptional testing framework.
 I hear historically Jest has been a bit meh, but it is without a doubt worth another look.

 **The watcher** - The majority of your usage of Jest is with it running in watcher mode.
 This mode uses your git diff as a seed for what to run tests against.
 Jest will use that diff to define all the files that the changed code touches, and then all of the tests that cover those files.